davidkalosi/davidkalosi.github.io/_posts/2014-08-12-cqrs-php-governor.md

 Once I came to know Node.JS better I instantly become a big fan and endorser of this technology becase the power and potential it packs is simply amazing.

+What I am planning is to move the command processing code into React PHP.
+Once the command is dispatched into the command bus a React server will take over and act as a worker that will process the request while allowing the client to either wait for it's execution or simply do a fire and forget.

+Making all this work will require new implementations for the command and event buses as well for the event listeners and saga managers but I belive it will improve the framework by miles.

+So stay tuned :)